-Most clients will be more likely to use your pet sitting services if you can prove you have plenty of experience with other animals.
-While no formal education is required for you to become a pet sitter, getting some professional training to become certified as a pet sitter or even as a dog groomer can really help increase your credibility and build your reputation.
+Most clients will be more likely to use your pet sitting services if you prove you have plenty of experience with other animals.
+While no formal education is required for you to become a pet sitter, getting some professional training to become certified as a pet sitter or even as a dog groomer can help increase your credibility and build your reputation.

 Challenging, yet rewarding

 Being a pet sitter is a rewarding but challenging experience.
 Anyone can feed pets, give them water, and play with them, but the difference between an average pet sitter and an excellent one that clients rave about is all in the details.
 That’s why some of the better sitters visit multiple times a day, whereas the best will go the extra mile and offer to live at their client’s homes while they’re away.

 Ultimately, pet sitters need to provide animals with the highest level of professional care to make the whole experience as stress-free as possible for the pets and their parents.
 Learn how to offer a fantastic pet sitting service and before too long, you’ll be in demand all over town!

 Luke Fitzpatrick has been published in various publications such as Forbes, Tech In Asia, and The Next Web.
 He is also a guest lecturer at the University of Sydney, lecturing in cross-cultural management and the pre-MBA program.